Dr. DiGiallorenzo Performs Bone Grafting at Our Philadelphia Area Periodontal Offices

 Revolutionary Bone Grafting from Dr. DiGiallorenzo with PRGF

 One of the reasons you can trust Dr. DiGiallorenzo to provide the best results for your bone grafting procedure at our Collegeville and Williamsport offices is because he stays up to date on the latest treatments for improving results.
 He uses PRGF (Platelets Rich in Growth Factors), a revolutionary technique that stimulates healing of the human body.
-A small amount of a patient’s own blood is used to help encourage healing of the gum and bone tissues.
+A small amount of a patient’s own blood is used to help encourage healing of the gum and bone tissues, utilizing the latest in stem cell technology.
 PRGF help make healing painless, reduce swelling, and lead to more successful results.
 This is just one of the ways that Dr. DiGiallorenzo harnesses holistic treatments to help you heal and feel your best.

 How long does the bone grafting procedure take?

 Your bone grafting procedure will take about 60 minutes, and a sinus grafting procedures might take up to an hour and a half.
 You will revisit the office to have your stitches removed about 7 to 10 days later, and we’ll schedule a couple of short follow-up visits to make sure you’re healing well and to evaluate your bone growth.